-K Certificates - Our primary business model is to purchase multifamily loans for aggregation and ٠ securitization through the issuance of multifamily K Certificates, which allows us to transfer the vast majority of the expected credit losses of the loans to third-party investors.
-As shown in the diagram below, in a typical K Certificate transaction, we sell multifamily loans to a non-Freddie Mac securitization trust that issues senior and subordinated securities, and simultaneously purchase and place the senior securities into a Freddie Mac securitization trust that issues guaranteed K Certificates.
-In substantially all of these transactions, we guarantee only the senior securities issued by the Freddie Mac securitization trust and do not issue or guarantee the subordinated securities issued by the non-Freddie Mac securitization trust.
-As a result, the vast majority of the expected credit risk is sold to the third-party investors in the subordinated securities, thereby reducing our credit risk exposure.
-We receive a management and guarantee fee in exchange for guaranteeing the K Certificates.
-Profitability on our K Certificates is evaluated in terms of management and guarantee fee income and gains on the sales of loans.
-We attempt to maximize our returns by optimizing the combination of gains we earn when we sell the loans for securitization and the management and guarantee fees we will earn over time.
+- Primary Securitization and Credit Risk Transfer Products Our primary business model is to acquire loans for aggregation and then to securitize the loans through the issuance of K Certificates or SB Certificates, as discussed below. - K Certificates We purchase multifamily loans for aggregation and securitization through the issuance of multifamily K Certificates, which allows us to transfer a large majority of expected and stress credit losses of the loans to third-party investors.
+As shown in the diagram below, in a K Certificate transaction, we sell multifamily loans to a non-Freddie Mac securitization trust that issues senior and subordinated securities, and simultaneously purchase and place the senior securities into a Freddie Mac securitization trust that issues guaranteed K Certificates.
+In these transactions, we guarantee the senior securities and do not issue or guarantee the subordinated securities.
+As a result, a large majority of expected and stress credit risk is sold to the third-party investors in the subordinated securities, thereby reducing our credit risk exposure.
+We receive a guarantee fee in exchange for guaranteeing the K Certificates.
+Profitability on our K Certificates is evaluated in terms of guarantee fee income and gains on the sales of loans.
+We attempt to maximize our returns by optimizing the combination of gains we earn when we sell the loans for securitization and the guarantee fees we will earn over time.

 We may purchase or retain a portion of the K Certificates or the unguaranteed subordinated securities, and, from time to time, we may undertake other activities to support the liquidity of K Certificates.
-For more information, see "Risk Factors - Other Risks - A significant decline in the price performance of or demand for our PCs could have an adverse effect on the volume and/or profitability of our new single-family guarantee business.
-The profitability of our multifamily business could be adversely affected by a significant decrease in demand for our K Certificates."
+For more information, see "Risk Factors - Other Risks - The profitability of our multifamily business could be adversely affected by a significant decrease in demand for our K Certificates and SB Certificates."